KAMC Weather Webcast June 17th, 2021

 LUBBOCK, Texas — KAMC Meteorologist Shelby Mac has today’s forecast.
 Sponsored by J Ferg Pros.

-Today: Temperatures today will be copy and paste of yesterday with an afternoon high of 96°.
+Today: Temperatures today will be a degree or two warmer than of yesterday, with an afternoon high of 97°.
 Sunny skies will stay in the forecast all day which could make it feel even hotter outside.

-Tomorrow: Dry conditions and mostly sunny skies will stick around for our Friday with temperatures staying in the mid to upper 90’s across the South Plains.
-Our afternoon high will be 97°
+Tomorrow: Dry conditions and sunny skies will stick around for our Saturday with temperatures staying in the upper 90’s across the South Plains.
+Our afternoon high will be 99°, which will lead us into the triple digits by Sunday.

 Have a great afternoon!